 Komuhendo Jacqueline and her family have been growing tea since 2009.
 She says that the biggest benefit to selling Fair Trade Certified tea is that it has enabled her to pay for school fees for 3 of her children.
 It has also enabled her family to start sustainable food security projects for their home that can continue for years to come.
 She hopes to sell more of her tea so that she can send her other 4 children to school.

 Here she is carrying water back from the nearby well that was built with Fair Trade development premium funds, which provides access to closer clean water sources.

-I’m a huge supporter of Fair Trade, and am happy to share an amazing giveaway today with tons of tasty treats to celebrate Fair Trade month. 🙂
+I’m a huge supporter of Fair Trade, and am happy to share an amazing giveaway today (giveaway has ended) with tons of tasty treats to celebrate Fair Trade month. 🙂